Paul Futcher: Gresley Rovers

 Futcher led Rovers to the Dr. Martens Premier Division championship in 1997; they were not promoted to the Conference because their ground failed to meet Conference standards.
 During this time, they regularly played against now EFL League One club, Burton Albion, often beating them.

 Southport

-The highlight of his two-and-a-half year stint with Southport was the club's FA Trophy final outing in 1998, where at 41; Futcher became the oldest player to appear in a competitive Wembley final.
+The highlight of his two-and-a-half-year stint with Southport was the club's FA Trophy final outing in 1998, where at 41; Futcher became the oldest player to appear in a competitive Wembley final.

 The Sandgrounders narrowly lost to Cheltenham Town, and the remainder of the former Manchester City man's Haig Avenue tenure was blemished by successful relegation scraps.

 Ashton United

 Futcher was unable to save the Robins from relegation to the Northern Premier League.
 He subsequently failed to motivate the squad (using nearly 50 players in 10 months) and left in December 2005.

 Personal life and death

 Futcher's twin brother Ron played in the Football League as well as being a top scorer in the North American Soccer League; and their older brother Graham also played professionally at Chester City.
 Paul's son Ben has extensive Football League experience.
 He is also the uncle of former Premier League midfielder Danny Murphy.

 On 23 November 2016, Futcher died of cancer.
-Former club Grimsby Town described him as "one of the greatest footballers ever to have graced Blundell Park", adding that "It is impossible to describe the complete admiration we had for him, or the feeling inside as his wonderful abilities dominated matches.
-He was a complete one-off.
-Even though you had watched him come away with the ball in the most desperate of circumstances, you could never quite work out how he had done it!
-He was nothing short of a genius!"
+Gary Sweet, the Chief Executive of his former club Luton Town, described him as "up there with the very best I've ever seen play for the Club", adding that Futcher would "live long in the memory of anyone who saw him play."

 A minute's silence was observed at Grimsby's next fixture a 3–2 away defeat at Crawley Town.
 Whilst Grimsby also announced they would hold a minutes applause for him in their next home game against Portsmouth.